 - Create a situation where only one of you can win and the other loses.

 Your enjoyment of life in a residence hall will depend, to a large extent, on the thoughtful consideration you and your roommate(s) demonstrate for each other.
 Remember, living in a community environment means accepting responsibility for the welfare of others.
 Only you can assure that your roommate enjoys these rights.
 As a roommate, it is your responsibility to follow the "Roommate Responsibilities" outlined below.

 - Make sure your roommate’s right to read, study and sleep are free from undue interference from noise, guests and other distractions.
 Unreasonable noise and other disturbances inhibit the exercise of this right.

 - Ask permission before borrowing or using any of your roommate’s possessions such as a computer, clothes or food.

 - Receive permission from roommates before inviting guests to stay overnight (overnight guests of the opposite sex are not allowed).
 See guest and visitation policy in the Community Living Expectations policy book for more info.

 - Allow your roommates free access to the room and facilities without pressure.

 - Respect your roommate’s right to personal privacy.

-- Make sure your guests do not violate/invade your roommate’s rights.
+- Make sure your guests do not violate or invade your roommate’s rights.

 - Bring unresolved problems to the attention of the resident assistant, graduate assistant hall director or hall director after you have talked with your roommate(s).